TJeffrey237/CS386Project/README.md

 # Upkeep #
-Upkeep is a 2D puzzle based house restoration game that involves players solving a series of puzzles in the place of actual renovation tasks order to repair/clean houses for different owners.
+Upkeep is a 2D puzzle based house restoration game that involves players solving a series of puzzles in the place of actual renovation tasks in order to repair/clean houses for different owners.

 # Getting Started #
 **Prerequisites**